rjmccall/swift-evolution/visions/accessors.md

 The simplest case is when the member is a simple stored property.
 Reading from a stored property (whether borrowing or copying) requires a borrowing read of the containing value.
 Writing to a stored property (whether an assignment or a modification) requires a modification of the containing value.

 Most non-stored members of value types are still meant to behave like value members and follow the same rule as stored properties.
-Reading accessors (`get`, `read`, and `borrow`) are `nonmutating` methods and therefore require a borrowing read access to the containing value.
-Writing accessors (`set`, `modify`, and `mutate`) are `mutating` methods and therefore require a modification access to the containing value.
+Reading accessors (`get`, `yield`, and `borrow`) are `nonmutating` methods and therefore require a borrowing read access to the containing value.
+Writing accessors (`set`, `yield inout`, and `mutate`) are `mutating` methods and therefore require a modification access to the containing value.

 However, this can be overridden by explicitly making an reading accessor `mutating`, a writing accessor `nonmutating`, or either kind of accessor `consuming`.
 This has ownership implications for the containing value when the accessor needs to be used.
 Some combinations don't make much sense, however.